 What are Direct Payments ?

-Direct Payments is the most common type of Personal Budget made by Brent Social Services to a person who has chosen to buy the agreed care services they need for themselves, in accordance with the agreed Care Plan, as opposed to Brent Social Services organising this for them.
+Direct Payments is the most common type of Personal Budget made by Brent Social Services to a person who has chosen to buy the agreed care services they need for themselves, in accordance with the agreed Care Plan.
+This is different to where Brent Social Services has organised the delivery of the agreed care package.

 For more information on Direct Payments and the Community Care Assessment process have a look at our Brent Adult Social Services Cared-for Assessments page.